Pink Dye Pregnancy Tests Are Better Than Blue Dye Pregnancy Tests - Fact or Fiction?

 As ever, it is super important to read the instructions carefully before use too.
 This will help to ensure the accuracy of your results, as factors such as waiting too long to read the result window and use of certain fertility drugs, amongst other factors, can affect the results.

-• Ease of Use.
+- Ease of Use.
 By this we mean ‘how’ do you want to test.
-For most people, midstream tests are the preferred choice - no fuss, just hold the stick and pee on it.
+For most people, testing at-home is the preferred choice.
 Traditionally at home pregnancy testing has always been done via urine, but lately, a wave of innovative alternatives have hit the market, including blood pin prick tests and saliva tests.
 They promise a different testing experience, steering away from traditional urine tests.
 While these novel methods may sound intriguing, it is vital you check what the confirmed sensitivity of these products are.
 If that information isn’t available on the website, make sure to ask them directly.

-• Genuine Support.
-Emotional support is a factor overlooked in this sector, but at Ovum we know that a negative result can hit hard.
+- Genuine Support.
+Emotional support is a factor overlooked in this sector, but at Ovum we know that an unexpected result, whether positive or negative, can hit hard.
 It can be an indescribable and all consuming pain when you are trying to conceive.
-To help with this, our pregnancy tests are sold with a 5 minute guided meditation from leading fertility mindset coach Alice Rose.
+To help with this, our pregnancy tests are sold with access to guided meditations from leading fertility mindset coach Alice Rose.
 By using the QR code laid out on our beautiful Instructions for Use, you can gain immediate access to the meditation.
 We hope this supportive and empowering tool helps to navigate this tough moment.

 Takeaways - Which is better; pink vs blue?